Our Lady of the Angels School fire: Victims

 All of the deceased (92 children and three nuns) lived in Chicago and occupied classrooms on the second floor of the north wing.
 All of those who perished on the day of the fire died when smoke, heat, fire, and toxic gases cut off their means of escape through corridors and stairways.
 Many more were injured, some severely, when they jumped from second-floor windows.

 Room 208

 Room 208, a room located in the northeast corner of the north wing housing Sister Mary St. Canice Lyng's seventh grade class, had twelve student deaths out of forty-seven students.
 Several ladders were placed near Room 208's windows.
 Of them, the ladder placed by Mario Camerini, a janitor, successfully reached Room 208's windows and allowed several students, including all of the remaining boys, to escape.
-The three boys killed died at their desks due to a spurt of heated gases.
+The three boys died at their desks due to a spurt of heated gases.
 The conditions of 208 and the three dead boys are depicted in a black-and-white illustration by a Life magazine artist.
 Sister Mary St. Canice also died.